computefoundation/gnu-linux-shell-scripting/README.md

 One-liners.

-*These solutions are conceptually similar to the scripts in **bin/** except they are lower-level, not typically used independently and instead meant to be extended.
+*These solutions are conceptually similar to scripts except they are lower-level and not typically used independently, and instead, meant to be extended.
 They are also not typically used for bash profiles.*

 ---